LOCAL’S GUIDE TO WARSAW – Your perfect weekend plan

 - Little Studio for two – perfect location, very calm décor for those who appreciate simplicity and comfort.

 - Elegant Historical Flat – Not only is it well renovated, but also a big plus here are the direct views over the Palace of Culture.

 - A smaller option for 2 people – The studio, located in a quiet and green area, includes a bedroom area with a double sofa bed, a dining area with a dining table and a wardrobe, a kitchenette, and a bathroom with a shower.

 4. Your perfect weekend in Warsaw as designed by Yanina

 Now that we know the coolest hotels and Airbnbs in Warsaw, it is high time to start planning activities for you to fall in love with Warsaw.
 In order to do so, Yanina has shared with us all her secret tips on where to eat, drink and explore.
 Day by day, hour after hour.
 Experience Warsaw as a local who lives there and make no mistakes on where to spend your time (and money).

-- You can start and end your ever evening in Warsaw at Wozownia Bar.
-Head there for great people watching, incredible atmosphere and great drinks (and on some evenings even dj sets).
+- You can start and end your every evening in Warsaw at Wozownia Bar.
+Head there for great people-watching, an incredible atmosphere, and great drinks (and on some evenings even dj sets).